apache/druid/docs/content/ingestion/firehose.md

 #### SqlFirehose

 SqlFirehoseFactory can be used to ingest events residing in RDBMS.
 The database connection information is provided as part of the ingestion spec.
+For each query, the results are fetched locally and indexed.
+If there are multiple queries from which data needs to be indexed, queries are prefetched in the background upto `maxFetchCapacityBytes` bytes.
 An example is shown below:

 ```json